ecjbosu/Research/README.md

 # Research
 =============

 Research code posted here is complimentary of current and past reaearch.
-It is for reference and review only.
+This is for reference and review only.

+If you have any question please contact us at ecjbosu@aol.com